 The best thing about Bilbao BBK Live was the size of it, with 30,000 people a day.
 It felt a lot smaller than 180,000 at Glastonbury!
 This meant that the people we met on the first day, we kept seeing again and became a bit of a crew, which is always fun to have at a fest.

 I had gone to Bilbao BBK Live alone, but then found out my friend Helen from heleninwonderlust.co.uk was going too.
 So we hung out.
-I didn’t actually know her that well before but we had such a good weekend I love her now and we’re off to Rock en Seine in a few weeks.
+I didn’t actually know her that well before but we had such a good weekend I love her now.
+And we’ve been to loads of festivals since.

 Along with all the high points of the festival, there were definitely some lows too.

 Here’s my guide to Bilbao BBK Live to make sure you’re well prepared and ready for what it has to throw at you.

 I arrived on the Thursday and it was grim, as in real grim.
 The Bilbao BBK weekend went between rain and sun, never really brightening up as much as I’d hoped.
 I had my trusty red cagoole thing for the days, but the nights, yeah they were cold.
 Bilbao BBK Live is up on a hill, which of course makes for stunning views – you can see for miles, all the way out to the beach – but also means you’re up there with no break from the elements.